IvanReznikov/IvanReznikov/README.md

 🎓 Principal Data Scientist & Adjunct Professor, PhD
 🧠 Specializing in **AI for Life Sciences & Healthcare**
 📍 Based in the UAE
-✍️ O'Reilli book author, medium writer, speaker, and developer of tools for research and industry
+✍️ O'Reilly book author, medium writer, speaker, and developer of tools for research and industry

 ---